gcottrell13/towergame/doc/designdoc.md

 - timer
 - research tree
 - resource count (wallet)
+- RNG seed that pre-determines the "random" events that happen, and when they happen
+  - the player can specify a seed when they start a new tower
 - a tier/rating that goes up according to (some of?) these criteria (wip):
   - quantity of workers
   - time spent in run